 Formerly the North Truro Air Force Station, in 1994, Cape Cod National Seashore (CCNS) acquired the 110-acre property.
-Since then, CCNS has adaptively reused six buildings and has made over $1 million in infrastructure improvements, allowing for the potential renovation and occupation of up to 45 buildings.
+Since then, CCNS has adaptively reused six buildings and has made over $1.5 million in infrastructure improvements and spent over $1.2 million for building demolition.
 Originally used for common space, housing, offices, and maintenance, buildings provide a broad range of opportunities for future users.

 Public and Private Partners